What Is Reactive Maintenance? (Types, Costs & Examples)

 Examples of Reactive Maintenance

-Now that you know more about reactive maintenance, let’s review a few circumstances that would qualify:
+Now that you know more about reactive maintenance, let’s review a few examples that would qualify:

 • A school’s HVAC unit breaks down unexpectedly: A maintenance technician or facilities management team would be alerted to diagnose the cause of the failure.
 Depending on the failure’s root cause, the repair costs can vary greatly.